abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_4_Basic_Concepts/Section_4.md

 - Very useful to ask user to enter data into a program via the terminal.

-- Reads the input from the stadard input stream stdin and scans according to the format like %s, %d, %c, %f, etc, convert the data into the specified type.
+- Reads the input from the standard input stream stdin and scans according to the format like %s, %d, %c, %f, etc, convert the data into the specified type.

-- *scanf*: Can read a variety of formats is the most general input funtions.
+- *scanf*: Can read a variety of formats is the most general input functions.

     - Uses a control string followed by a list of arguments.

     - Uses pointers to variables.

-    - *Rules*: Return the number of items that it successfully reads, Precede the variable name with  an '&', if used to read a string into a char array, dont use '&'.
+    - *Rules*: Return the number of items that it successfully reads, Precede the variable name with  an '&', if used to read a string into a char array, don't use '&'.

     - Uses whitespaces to decide how to divide the input into separate fields.